wtRinaldi/JavaScript-Testing/README.md

 ## Installation

 Download files from github repo and open index.html in browswer window.
-The test have been written in the feedreader.js file locatated here - https://github.com/wtRinaldi/JavaScript-Testing/blob/master/jasmine/spec/feedreader.js
+The test have been written in the feedreader.js file which is located here - https://github.com/wtRinaldi/JavaScript-Testing/blob/master/jasmine/spec/feedreader.js

 ## Front-End Developer Nanodegree